skip to main content

 Flying with a Travel Stroller

-Spend a few minutes in any parenting forum and you’ll likely see a question from an anxious new parent about flying with a baby—and all of their stuff.
+It's one of the most stressed over situations for most new parents: how to fly with a baby.
 It’s daunting, and there are a lot of questions to answer.
 How do you get your stroller from point A to point B when you’re flying?
 Will it count toward your carry-on and baggage allotment?
 And what if you need to use your stroller in the airport?
 Good news: You can pick how you want to travel with your stroller, depending on your needs.

 Keep these other tips in mind:

-If you check the stroller with baggage, you do run the risk of damage.
+• If you check the stroller with baggage, you risk damage.
 If you’re not using a travel stroller bag, ask the agent at check-in for a plastic bag to cover and protect it during transport.

-If you’re taking the stroller through security, it will need to be folded and put through the X-ray machine.
+• If you’re taking the stroller through security, it must be folded and put through the X-ray machine.
 Don’t stuff the undercarriage basket until after security.

-If your checked stroller doesn’t come out with the suitcases at baggage claim, check the oversized luggage area.
+• If your checked stroller doesn’t come out with the suitcases at baggage claim, check the oversized luggage area.
 It may have been set aside there.
-(This may also be where your travel crib is, if you checked one.)
+(If you also checked a travel crib, it may also be there.)

 Do you need a travel stroller bag?